addie-p/Team20-Project/team/m2/features.md

 **Point Value**: 3 points

+Subfeatures:
+    - Filter form that takes in user input
+    - Filter functionality that grabs csv data and returns only filtered restaurants

 **Assigned to**: Sandra Vishnu

 ## Geolocation/Map Feature

 The geolocation feature displays restaurants in the user's area based on their current location.
-The application requests the user's location, and the user has the opportunity to give or deny permission for the app to use it.
-If the user does give permission, restaurants nearby are shown to the viewer on a map where they can hover over the markers to see further details about each restaurant.
-The restaraunt data is fetch using the Overpass API.
-We plan to further connect this feature with the filter system and recommendation features in the future so that users can input a max distance from them that they would like their recommended restaraunts to be.
+The application will request the user to input their location and if the user does give permission, restaurants nearby will be shown to the viewer on a map where they can hover over the markers to see further details about each restaurant.
+Right now, the map is using the location of Amherst to display nearby restaraunts, but it will further be developed to use the user's location.
+The restaraunt data is fetched using the Overpass API.

 **Point Value**: 3 points

+Subfeatures:
+    - Fetches restaraunt location data using Overpass API
+    - Displays map on homepage with markers for restaurants

 **Assigned to**: Aliya Abedeen